sb852/kaggle/README.md

 #  Model performance

-The test set seems to be quite different from the training set as the local rmsle was always much lower (0.33) than the public score (0.40).
+The test cases seems to be quite different from the training set as the local rmsle on the training data was always much lower (0.33) than the public score (0.40).
 The test set consists of the last 10 days of each month and in this time period more holidays or days with a special characteristic might have occured.
-The final score on the public leaderboard is: 0.40693 (within the top 10% of all submissions).
+The final score on the public leaderboard is: 0.40693 whcih is within the top 10% of all submissions.

 ![alt tag](/kaggle_score.jpg)